 - Continue the survey effort by looking at houses from the 1966-1980 period.
-This research found that construction was increasing in Kirkland at that time and the larger number of mid-century houses date from this period rather than the 1945-65 period. - Conduct further research on the developers and builders and their influence on the Kirkland community. - Gather information on houses and neighborhoods from long-time residents to better understand their history. - Provide information on the landmark designation process to interested home owners and assist them in seeking landmark status if they desire. - Adopt legislation authorizing historic districts and work with property owners to identify potential districts. - Alternatively, consider establishing conservation districts to preserve neighborhood character.
-These districts can be more closely tailored to the needs of the community. - Work with King County staff and others to provide additional education about mid-century residential architecture and how best to maintain and preserve the houses and materials.
+This research found that construction was increasing in Kirkland at that time and the larger number of mid-century houses date from this period rather than the 1945-65 period. - Conduct further research on the developers and builders and their influence on the Kirkland community. - Gather information on houses and neighborhoods from long-time residents to better understand their history. - Provide information on the landmarking process to interested home owners and assist them in seeking landmark status is they desire. - Adoption of legislation authorizing historic districts and work with property owners to identify potential districts.

+- Alternatively, consider establishing conservation districts to preserve neighborhood character.
+These districts can be more closely tailored to the needs of the community. - Work with King County staff and others to provide additional education about midcentury residential architecture and how best to maintain and preserve the houses and materials.